alphagov/government-service-design-manual/service-manual/operations/web-operations-stories.md

 The idea is for this list to be a good starting place from where to you can write additional stories, delete ones you do not require and split stories into smaller ones.
-Importantly you also need to provide your own acceptance criteria specific to the needs of your service
+Importantly you also need to provide your own acceptance criteria specific to the needs of your service.

 ## The problem